 Step-by-Step tutorials and learning materials

-Learn how to create, manage, and use Managed Instance.
+Learn how to create, manage, and use managed instances.

-- Connect to your instance using Azure Virtual Machine or Point-to-site connection, or Applications.
+- Connect to your instance using Public IP endpoint, Azure Virtual Machine or Point-to-site connection, or Applications.

 - Verify that your database can be migrated using Data Migration Assistant or Database Experimentation Assistant.